Guidelines for Empirical Studies in Software Engineering involving Large Language Models: Guidelines

 \subsection{Use an Open LLM as a Baseline}

-\begin{framed} \underline{tl;dr:} Researchers \should include an open LLM as a baseline when using commercial models and report inter-model agreement.
-By open LLM, we mean a model that everyone with the required hardware can deploy and operate.
-Such models are usually ``open weight.''
-A full replication package with step-by-step instructions \should be provided as part of the \supplementarymaterial. \end{framed}
+\begin{framed} \summary: Researchers \should include an open LLM as a baseline when using commercial models and report inter-model agreement.
+We follow the OSI definition of open-source AI: access to everything needed to understand, modify, share, retrain, and recreate the model.
+Many models release only trained weights without training data or methodological details (``open weight'').
+Researchers \should ensure the open-LLM baseline is independently reproducible from their \supplementarymaterial. \end{framed}